zeebinz/kohana-generator/guide/generator/types.md

 		->content(''Content of the index file)
 		->create();

 Here the generator name is the actual filename, and the destination folder must be set explicitly.
+The `render()` method is overridden just to return whatever was set via `content()`.
 This type can be handy for generating content on the fly, but if you use it often that's probably a sign that it's time to make your own generator to handle this functionality.

 #### Generator_Type_Directory

 The other special type, useful only for creating empty directories, and really only needed for more complex Builder statements (for example, to create a whole module skeleton with default directories).
 But again it's worth looking at the source code to see how it overrides some parent methods - particularly for handling removal of nested directories.

-Apart from these, all of the types in the module are used by one or more of the bundled Minion tasks, and absolutely the best way of seeing how they work is to peek into the simple source code for these - and see [Running the Tasks](tasks) for more info.
+Apart from these, all of the types in the module are used by one or more of the bundled Minion tasks, and the best way of seeing how they work is to peek into the simple source code for the tasks - see [Running the Tasks](tasks) for more info.

 ##  Creating your own Generators